MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide End* --

 Please hold up a Red sticky note if you need help and a Green one once you are done.

 You now have a public handle that you can share with the world!

 -- *Slide* --

+## Settings drop down

+-- *Slide End* --

+The drop down on the right is the settings drop down.
+It’s not exactly the most intuitive of drop downs IMHO.

+If you select it, you’ll see that there are three options: "Settings", "Help" and "Sign Out".

+### The Help Menu

+**Activity:** Get everyone to select "help" on the settings drop down.

+**Q:** Are you all looking at the dashboard - or at something else?

+**A:** Hold up a Red sticky note if you are still looking at the dashboard!

+A new tab has opened, taking you to the homepage of the Research Cloud support site.

+The support site has loads of useful documentation.
+It has beginners guides, online training, and knowledge bases.

+Scroll down to see the quick links to all this goodness.

+There's also a handy link that if followed tells you how to contact Support.

+-- *Slide* --

+## Question

+Can you find the support email address?

+Is it:

+1. support@rc.nectar.org.au
+1. help_me@rc.nectar.org.au
+1. do_not_reply@rc.nectar.org.au
+1. the_big_boss@rc.nectar.org.au

+-- *Slide End* --

+**Answer: A**

+The support site is well worth exploring.
+But we are not going to do it now.
+Remember, you now know where to go when you want to find helpful documentation.

+**Activity:** Close the support tab of the browser.

+**A:** Hold up a Red sticky note if you are not looking at the dashboard!

+Between the two drop downs NeCTAR have placed a new item titled "Support Ticket".
+This is where you should go if you need help.

+**Activity:** Get everyone to click on the "Support Ticket" link of the top bar of the dashboard.

+This is an important link if you want to reach out and get help!

+The dialogue brought up has a search option.
+This allows you to try to find the answer to your problem yourself before you reach out by completing the form.

+-- *Slide* --

+## Question

+Try searching the knowledge base for "allocation".

+What does an approved allocation request become?

+1. a tenancy
+1. a project
+1. a collaboration
+1. an empire
+1. a task

+-- *Slide End* --

+**Answer: B**

+Once you've done a search, if you still need help, just complete the fields in the dialog and submit your support request.

+The one "gotcha" is the **default email address is the one shown in the dashboard settings drop down**.

+If you want responses to go to a different address, change it!

+To close the dialogue without sending anything just click on the dashboard behind it.

+**Activity:** Get people to close the dialog and return to the dashboard.

+-- *Slide* --